wiany11/jsoda/README.md

 # jsoda
 JavaScript for Object Detection Annotation

-jsoda is a simple pure JavaScript web application to annotate image for object detection.
+jsoda is a simple pure JavaScript web application to annotate bounding boxes on images for object detection.
 (No installation and no dependencies!)

 Annotated bounding boxes are stored in KITTI format and downloaded as a plain text file.